Welcome to UIS and congratulations on your admission to Graduate School!

 – January 2016 Graduate Student participant

-While orientation is not required of new graduate student at UIS, your participation in orientation will certainly provide you with a great deal of information about available services on campus and will make your transition to the UIS campus much easier.
+While orientation is not required of new domestic US graduate student at UIS, your participation in orientation will certainly provide you with a great deal of information about available services on campus and will make your transition to the UIS campus much easier.
 It is a great opportunity to take care of business, meet with staff members, and familiarize yourself with the campus before classes start.